Asian Boyz

-Amongst the Asian Boyz, also known as ABZ, AB-26, or ABZ Crips, are a street gang based in Southern California.
-They were founded in the late 1980s as part of efforts of protection for Cambodian refugees from the more numerous American gangs in their localities.
-According to the FBI, the gang is predominantly Southeast Asian-American, of which Cambodian account for their majority, while Vietnamese and other Southeast Asians comprise sizable numbers.
-With approximately 2,000 members, many are known to have enlisted in the U.S. military through which some were able to use their position to traffic drugs.
-According to the FBI's 2009 National Gang Threat Assessment, the Asian Boyz are active in 28 different cities, in 14 different states across the U.S.
+The Asian Boyz, also known as ABZ, AB-26, or ABZ Crips, are a street gang based in Southern California.
+They were founded in the late 1980s to protect Cambodian refugees from other American gangs.
+The gang has about 2,000 to 5,000 active members in Long Beach, who are Southeast Asian, predominantly Cambodian.
+Many Asian Boyz are also members of the U.S. military, some of whom use their position to traffic drugs.
+According to the FBI's 2009 National Gang Threat Assessment, the Asian Boyz are active in 28 different cities in 14 different states across the U.S.